Parent Participation

 Over and above the regular classroom participation, parents also take part in special activities on occasion (scheduled during regular class times).
 These activities may include field trips and seasonal parties.

-As a School Aide:
+As a School Aid

 School aide duty is rotated among all the Co-op families.
-The school aide works from 9 a.m. until about 12:10 p.m.
-The aide opens and closes the playground area, takes attendance, records the snacks for each classroom, and answers the phone in the office.
-The school aide performs the light cleaning of the classrooms and bathrooms; replenishing bathroom supplies and emptying trash.
+The school aide works from 9 a.m. until about 12:25 p.m.
+The aide opens and closes the playground area, fills and distributes cleaning solutions to each classroom, and performs simple tasks around the school.
+The school aide duties include vacuuming the classrooms, replenishing bathroom supplies, and emptying trash.
 You generally act as an extra helper around the school and help the teachers in the event of an emergency.
+Arrangements may be made on an individual basis for a paid substitute for school aide participation.

 The administration and physical upkeep of the preschool is overseen by the Executive Director.
 The Executive Director ensures that parents activities are conducted within NAEYC and state licensing standards.
 The school's board of directors, made up of parents, oversees various committees that carry out this work.
 Each family is required to participate either as a director/co-director or on one of the various committees.
 Time requirements involved depend on the specific assignment.
 Members are given a choice of the duties they would prefer.
 Every attempt is made to accommodate preferences and skills.

-To carry out school administrative matters, there are four general membership meetings per year, usually held on a weekday evening in September, November, February, and May.
+To carry out school administrative matters, there are three general membership meetings per year, usually held on a weekday evening in September, February, and May.
 There are also meetings for individual class orientation, school aid training, and health and safety training.
 Attendance by at least one participating parent at all of these meetings is mandatory to meet state licensing mandates.
 The board of directors also meets monthly and members are welcome and encouraged to attend these meetings.
 Parent education seminars are held throughout the year, which parents are encouraged, but not required, to attend.